autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-repositories/creating-autoware-repositories.md

 For integrating autoware on your own individual vehicles, you need fork and modify the following repositories as well:

 - [sample_sensor_kit](https://github.com/autowarefoundation/sample_sensor_kit_launch): This repository will be used for sensing launch files, their pipelines-organizations and sensor descriptions.
   Please fork and rename as autoware meta-repository.
-At this point, our forked repository name will be `tutorial_vehicle_sensor_kit`.
+At this point, our forked repository name will be `tutorial_vehicle_sensor_kit_launch`.
 - [sample_vehicle_launch](https://github.com/autowarefoundation/sample_vehicle_launch): This repository will be used for vehicle launch files, vehicle_descriptions and vehicle_model.
   Please fork and rename this repository as well.
 At this point, our forked repository name will be `tutorial_vehicle_launch`.
 - [autoware_individual_params](https://github.com/autowarefoundation/autoware_individual_params): This repository stores parameters that change depending on each vehicle (i.e. sensor calibrations).
 Please fork